replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on April 2, 2024

 ### Bug Fixes {#bug-fixes-v2024-04-02-2}
-* Fixes an issue that causes collisions in kubeconfig context naming when using the `replicated cluster kubeconfig` command resulting in contexts being overwritten.
+* Fixes an issue that caused collisions in kubeconfig context naming when using the `replicated cluster kubeconfig` command resulting in contexts being overwritten.

 ## v2024.04.01-3